Chapter 11: Fortune Upon a Dam

 Chalk frowned and eventually stopped.
 "Thank you...
 Let's go to the left.
 I remember Merlon mentioning someone named Merlee.
 Perhaps those voices were coming from her?"

 Chalk would've said something, but Nazuchi was already heading toward the left, so he followed him through the small cavern.
+Along the way, they found a depiction of Magic Powder on the wall, which Chalk used his paintbrush to make real.
+Afterward, they continued their way onward.
 To their surprise, they noticed the purple getting dimmer around them with the cave getting much lighter.
 In fact, they stumbled on purple curtains just up ahead.

 Opening the curtains left the two astounded.
 The walls were a light purple with depictions of yellow stars everywhere.
 The ground was also light purple, which included a purple rug and a blue table that looked rather out of place.
 On the table was a crystal ball glimmering with energy.
 A couple of shelves were near the corners of the room and were mostly about fortune telling.